janbiasi/rollup-plugin-sbom/README.md

 | ------ | ------ | ------ | ------ |
 | v1     | v4, v5 | v3, v4 | 18, 20 |

 We're always supporting LTS Node.js versions and versions which still have security support.
 Plugin support will be dropped once a Node.js version reaches its final EOL.

 ### Installation

+You can install the plugin via [NPM](https://www.npmjs.com/package/rollup-plugin-sbom) with your favorite package manager:

 ```sh
 npm install --save-dev rollup-plugin-sbom